-Jorge Jimenez, cello
+Jorge Gimenez, cello

 Jorge Giménez was born in Palma de Mallorca, Balearic Islands, Spain, in 2001.

-From August of 2019 to 2021 he studied with Amit Peled at Peabody Institute of the Johns Hopkins University, Baltimore, MD.
-He graduated in May of 2021 and received the James Winship Lewis Memorial Prize in Performance “for his outstanding accomplishments and contributions to the musical and educational life at Peabody.”
+From August of 2019 to 2021 he studied with Amit Peled at Peabody Institute of the Johns Hopkins University, Baltimore, MD, where he graduated in May of 2021 and received the James Winship Lewis Memorial Prize in Performance “for his outstanding accomplishments and contributions to the musical and educational life at Peabody.”
 During his time at Peabody Institute, he was granted with the “Excellence in Music Leadership Full Scholarship” from The Johns Hopkins University.